googlemaps/android-maps-rx/README.md

 # Maps Android Rx

+# ⚠️ PROJECT ARCHIVED & DEPRECATED ⚠️

+**This library is no longer maintained and has been officially archived.**

+### Why is this project being retired?

+Since the launch of this project, the Android ecosystem has largely transitioned from RxJava to **Kotlin Coroutines and Flows**.
+In alignment with modern Android development practices, maintenance effort has shifted to libraries that natively support these features.

+### Alternatives and Migration

+1. **Maps SDK for Android KTX:** We recommend using the [Maps SDK for Android KTX](https://github.com/googlemaps/android-maps-ktx).
+This is the current standard for idiomatic Kotlin development and provides native support for **Coroutines** and **Flow**.
+2. **Bridging to RxJava:** If your codebase remains strictly RxJava-based, you can use the Maps KTX library and convert the resulting Flows into Observables using the [Kotlinx Coroutines RxJava bridge](https://github.com/Kotlin/kotlinx.coroutines/tree/master/reactive/kotlinx-coroutines-rx3).
+3. **Source Access:** The source code for these Rx wrappers remains available in this repository for reference or manual inclusion in your project.
+However, no further updates, bug fixes, or dependency bumps will be performed.

+---

+### Final Maintenance Note

+This project is being archived to provide clarity to the developer community and to ensure users are directed toward the most active and supported tools for the Maps SDK.

 ## Description

 This repository contains RxJava bindings for the [Maps SDK for Android](maps-sdk) and [Places SDK for Android](places-sdk).